GetSafariTours

 Western/Northern Serengeti

-THE GRUMETI & FIRST MARA CROSSINGS.
+THE GRUMETI AND FIRST MARA CROSSINGS.
 Herds face their first major test: the crocodile-filled Grumeti River.
 By July, they reach the Mara River in the north.

 Aug – Oct